 - Social Media Networking

 Downloading your files

 Included in the link we provide in your delivery email are two folders: High-Resolution and Web.
 Within each folder are the files you opted to have edited in both black & white and color formats.

 High-Resolution files are generally what you’ll want to give your marketing department or the company that provides marketing materials for you.
 These files have the most flexibility to anybody who has photo editing software capable of sizing your photos to the appropriate size based on the need.
 If you do your marketing yourself, you’ll want to use the high-resolution files anytime you print your headshot in a format larger than a business card.

 Web sized files are the same image, but sized smaller.
 This makes them easier to use for uploading to social media profile photos, using on your company or personal website, etc. If you download a version to your phone, this is the version we suggest.

 How to download:

-Within dropbox, you can download either the entire package or individual files.
-We recommend that you download the entire package by clicking the “download” button on the upper-right corner on the screen showing both the “High-Resolution” and “Web” folders.
-This will allow you to download the whole package.
+We recommend that you download the entire package by clicking the “download” icon on the upper-right corner on the screen, then choosing to download “ALL PHOTOS” and entering your email address.